RetroDECK/ES-DE/INSTALL-DEV.md

 --help, -h                      Summon a sentient, angry tuba
 ```

+_The --anti-aliasing option is not available if ES-DE is built using the OpenGL ES renderer._

 As you can see above, you can override the home directory path using the `--home` flag.
 So by running for instance the command `emulationstation --home ~/games/emulation`, ES-DE will use `~/games/emulation/.emulationstation` as its application home directory.
 Be aware that this option completely replaces what is considered the home directory, meaning the default ROM directory ~/ROMs would be resolved to ~/games/emulation/ROMs.
 The same is true for the emulator core locations if es_find_rules.xml is configured to look for them relative to the home directory.
 So of course RetroArch and other emulators would also need to be configured to use ~/games/emulation as its base directory in this instance.

 Setting the resolution to a lower or higher value than the display resolution will add a border to the application window.